-The selection of courses for the Ph.D. program is tailored to the professional objectives of the students and must meet the requirements stated below.
+The selection of courses for the PhD program is tailored to the professional objectives of the students and must meet the requirements stated below.
 The courses should be selected and approved in consultation with the faculty adviser.
 Departures from the stated requirements are considered only in exceptional cases and must be approved by the departmental graduate adviser.
 Normally, students take additional courses to acquire deeper and broader knowledge in preparation for the dissertation research.

-The minimum requirements for the Ph.D. degree are as follows:
+The minimum requirements for the PhD degree are as follows:

-- 1. Requisite.
-M.S. degree in Electrical Engineering or a related field granted by UCLA or by an institution recognized by the UCLA Graduate Division - 2.
-All Ph.D. program requirements should be completed within five academic years from admission into the Ph.D. graduate program in the Henry Samueli School of Engineering and Applied Science - 3.
-Students must maintain a minimum cumulative grade-point average of 3.5 in the Ph.D. program - Students must complete at least the following requirements: (a) four formal graduate courses selected in consultation with the faculty adviser, (b) Electrical and Computer Engineering 297, (c) one technical communications course such as Electrical and Computer Engineering 295, (d)

-no 500-level courses, other seminar courses, nor Electrical and Computer Engineering 296 or 375 may be applied toward the course requirements. (e) pass the Ph.D. preliminary examination which is administered by the department and takes place once every year.
-In case of failure, students may be reexamined only once with consent of the departmental graduate adviser, (f) pass the University Oral Qualifying Examination which is administered by the doctoral committee, (g) complete a Ph.D. dissertation under the direction of the faculty adviser, and (h) defend the Ph.D. dissertation in a public seminar with the doctoral committee
+- Requisite.
+MS degree in Electrical Engineering or a related field granted by UCLA or by an institution recognized by the UCLA Division of Graduate Education - All PhD program requirements should be completed within five academic years from admission into the PhD graduate program in the Henry Samueli School of Engineering and Applied Science - Students must maintain a minimum cumulative grade-point average of 3.5 in the PhD program - 4.
+Students must complete at least the following requirements: (a) four formal graduate courses selected in consultation with the faculty adviser; (b) Electrical and Computer Engineering 297; (c) one technical communications course such as Electrical and Computer Engineering 295; (d) no 500-level courses, other seminar courses, nor Electrical and Computer Engineering 296 or 375 may be applied toward the course requirements; (e) pass the PhD preliminary examination which is administered by the department and takes place once every year.
+In case of failure, students may be reexamined only once with consent of the departmental graduate adviser; (f) pass the University Oral Qualifying Examination which is administered by the doctoral committee; (q) complete a PhD dissertation under the direction of the faculty adviser; and (h) defend the PhD dissertation in a public seminar with the doctoral committee - 5.
+A formal graduate course is defined as any 200-level course, excluding seminar or tutorial courses.
+Formal graduate courses taken to meet the MS degree requirements may not be applied toward the PhD course requirements - At least two of the formal graduate courses must be in electrical and computer engineering - 7.
+Within two academic years from admission into the PhD program, all courses should be completed and the PhD preliminary examination should be passed.
+It is strongly recommended that students

-- A formal graduate course is defined as any 200-level course, excluding seminar or tutorial courses.
-Formal graduate courses taken to meet the M.S. degree requirements may not be applied toward the Ph.D. course requirements - 6.
-At least two of the formal graduate courses must be in electrical and computer engineering - 7.
-Within two academic years from admission into the Ph.D. program, all courses should be completed and the Ph.D. preliminary examination should be passed.
-It is strongly recommended that students take the Ph.D. preliminary examination during their first academic year in the program - 8.
-The University Oral Qualifying Examination must be taken when all required courses are complete, and within one year after passing the Ph.D. preliminary examination - 9.
-Students admitted originally to the M.S. program in the Electrical and Computer Engineering Department must complete all M.S. program requirements with a grade-point average of at least 3.5 to be considered for admission into the Ph.D. program.
-Only after admission into the program can students take the Ph.D. pre-liminary examination - 10.
+- take the PhD preliminary examination during their first academic year in the program - The University Oral Qualifying Examination must be taken when all required courses are complete, and within one year after passing the PhD preliminary examination - Students admitted originally to the MS program in the Electrical and Computer Engineering Department must complete all MS program requirements with a grade-point average of at least 3.5 to be considered for admission into the PhD program.
+Only after admission into the program can students take the PhD preliminary examination - 10.
 Students must nominate a doctoral committee prior to taking the University Oral Qualifying Examination.
 A doctoral committee consists of a minimum of four members.
-Three members, including the chair, are inside members and must hold appointments in the department.
-The outside member must be a UCLA faculty member in another department.
 By petition, one of the four members may be a faculty member from another UC campus